 Don’t slip on a banana.
 Simple as that.

-Play cards from your hand to protect, then spin the knife.
-If the knife’s pointing at you, play a card to deflect it to someone else.
+Play cards from your hand to protect yourself, then spin the banana.
+If the banana’s pointing at you, play a card to deflect it to someone else.
 If you’re out of cards, you take a stabbed card.
 Collect 3 stabbed cards and you’re out – everyone else counts cards in their hand.
 Most cards in hand wins.
 You want to play enough cards to protect you while keeping enough cards to win.